dariusf/ppx_interact/readme.md

 It is also possible to `#trace` functions and call them on values in context.
 This persists across breakpoints, so use `#untrace_all` to disable tracing.

+.ocamlinit files are loaded, so if you use one to `#install_printer`s and open modules for `dune utop`, everything should work the same.

 [down](https://github.com/dbuenzli/down) works and will be automatically loaded if available.
-Otherwise, a simpler linenoise frontend with some support for completions will be used.
-This may be explicitly enabled by setting the `LINENOISE` environment variable for testing.
+Otherwise, a simpler [linenoise](https://github.com/ocaml-community/ocaml-linenoise/) REPL with support for completions will be used.

-.ocamlinit files are loaded, so if you use one to `#install_printer`s and open modules for `dune utop`, everything should work the same.
+If [bat](https://github.com/sharkdp/bat) is installed, it will be invoked to show the context with syntax highlighting.

+See the [docs](docs.md) for more details.

 # Usage